nzp-team/documentation/markdown/mapping/waypointing.md

 _Nazi Zombies: Portable_ makes use of a waypointing system to define nodes that zombies may path between.
 This allows for a fairly simple and intuitive, albeit limited, way to allow mappers to create custom pathfinding for their maps.

-Waypoints can be edited directly in-game via the waypoint editing mode, foregoing the need to recompile the map when creating or adjusting waypoints.
-This mode can be accessed via the command `waypoint_mode` cvar.
+Waypoints are edited directly in-game via a special Waypoint Mode, as opposed to creating them in the map editor.
+This mode can be accessed via `waypoint_mode` cvar.
-Saving a set of waypoints via this mode will generate a `.way` file within the maps folder of NZ:P; a plain-text file containing data for each node.
+Saving a set of waypoints via this mode will generate a `.way` file within the maps folder of NZ:P, matching the original map file name.
+This `.way` file must be supplied alongside the original map file when sharing maps.

+## .way Files

-With `.way` files being plain-text, they can be opened in any text editor.
+Due to `.way` files being plain-text, they can be opened in any text editor.
 Doing so will reveal the following data structure:

 ![Data structure of a `.way` file when opened in a text editor.](../res/images/waypoint_plain_text.webp)